LUMC/fastqsplitter/docs/index.rst

 of threads per file.

 Fastqsplitter runs with 1 thread per output file and compression level 1 by default.
+A comparison between default cython mode and python mode is in the table.
 For fair comparison with biopet-fastqsplitter, fastqsplitter was run with 4 threads per file (xopen default) and compression level 5.
 Since fastqsplitter starts several pigz and one gzip process the memory usage of these processes